Where are Master Effects pedals made?

 Do you ship to my country?

 We ship world-wide.
 We ship the majority of our pedals via Canada Post and your pedal will be delivered by your country's postal service.
 In certain regions, however, we will not use the postal service due to the high risk of the pedals disappearing and will ship by UPS or Fedex.
 There is an additional charge for using a private courier.
+Please email us for more information.

 Will I have to pay any extra taxes or duties if I don't live in Canada?